 Well, yes there is.
 Hosted voice has become the backbone to digital transformation and often viewed as the first step to moving your business to the cloud.

 Introducing a new technology into any business is a long process.
-Anything that can speed that up must be viewed as a comfort.
-We’ve created the ultimate guide to choosing a hosted voice solution to do just that.
+Anything that can speed that up must be helpful.
+We’ve created the ultimate guide to choosing a hosted voice solution to be just that.

 At the start of your journey, you’ll be inundated with new products and services that are designed to sit on top of your IT infrastructure and provide a feature rich telephony experience.

 Before you get carried away with features and functionality, it’s important to get a thorough understanding of what hosted voice is.